-Nevertheless, predictive analytics has been steadily building itself into a true self-service capability used by business users that want to know what future holds and create more sustainable data-driven decision-making processes throughout business operations, and 2020 will bring more demand and usage of its features.
+Nevertheless, predictive analytics has been steadily building itself into a true self-service capability used by business users that want to know what the future holds and create more sustainable data-driven decision-making processes throughout business operations, and 2021 will bring more demand and usage of its features.

 Prescriptive Analytics: What should we do?